argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ## Summary

-ArgoCD currently supports the creation of [UI extensions][1] allowing developers to define the visual content of the "more" tab inside a specific resource.
+Argo CD currently supports the creation of [UI extensions][1] allowing developers to define the visual content of the "more" tab inside a specific resource.
 Developers are able to access the resource state to build the UI.
 However, currently it isn't possible to use a backend service to provide additional functionality to extensions.
-This proposal defines a new reverse proxy feature in ArgoCD, allowing developers to create a backend service that can be used in UI extensions.
+This proposal defines a new reverse proxy feature in Argo CD, allowing developers to create a backend service that can be used in UI extensions.
+Extensions backend code will live outside Argo CD main repository.

 ## Motivation

-The initiative to implement the anomaly detection capability in ArgoCD highlighted the need to improve the existing UI extensions feature.
+The initiative to implement the anomaly detection capability in Argo CD highlighted the need to improve the existing UI extensions feature.
 The new capability will required the UI to have access to data that isn't available as part of Application's owned resources.
 It is necessary to